grafana/agent/docs/flow/components/discovery.transformer.md

 Name | Type | Description
 ---- | ---- | -----------
 output_targets | list(map(string)) | The set of targets after applying transformations.

-The number of targets exposed in `output_targets` will be less or equal than the number of input targets, as some of them may be dropped by the relabeling process.

 ## Component health